Skip to Content

 • Beaches of Acadia.
 You could spend the entire day exploring one or several beaches of Acadia.
 We recommend Sand Beach, Echo Lake Beach, or Seal Harbor Beach.
 For all three of them, I suggest getting there by 9 am on weekdays and by 8 am on weekends.
 Parking gets difficult here during the day in summer, but if you are mainly looking to enjoy the scenery, you can also visit in the late afternoon when most people start to leave.

 • Local food.
-One of the most popular tours in Bar Harbor is this culinary walking tour (also on Viator).
-This is a great way to get to explore Bar Harbor a bit deeper, talk to the locals, and sample all kinds of local specialties.
+One of the most popular tours in Bar Harbor is this culinary walking tour.
+This is a great way to explore Bar Harbor a bit deeper, talk to locals, and sample all kinds of local specialties.
 These tours usually run late morning – noon, so you’ll still have time for other activities afterwards.

 • History.
 If you want to learn more about the history of Bar Harbor, there’s also a guided historic tour.
 Tours usually start in the afternoon and take just 2 hours, so they can easily be combined with some other activities in the morning and in the evening.